bensadeh/circumflex/README.md

 Uncomment and set the values of the settings you want to change.

 #### Changing settings with environment variables
-Depending on your preference, it might be more convenient for you to configure `circumflex` by setting [environment variables](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).
+You can configure `circumflex` by setting
+[environment variables](https://unix.stackexchange.com/questions/117467/how-to-permanently-set-environmental-variables).
 Below are a couple of examples on how to set the variables in different shells.

-Run the commands directly from your shell to set the value for the current session.
-Put them somewhere in your [dotfiles](https://dotfiles.github.io/) to make the settings permanent.

 Bash and Zsh:
 ```bash